Edward

 pressure) on the other side.
 The diaphragm is adapted to move in

-response to the bias created by the pressure differential whereby
+response to the bias created by the pressure differential

-the needle valve 14 is closed at the appropriate time.
+that the needle valve 14 is closed at the appropriate time.

-A major controlling factor over the maximum expansion ratio on the
+A major controlling factor over the maximum expansion ratio on

-type of rotary motor illustrated is the number of blades 3.
-The
+the type of rotary motor illustrated is the number of blades 3.

 obtainable.